StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 This topic describes how to create, use, and manage a **synchronized materialized view** (Rollup).

 Synchronized materialized views in StarRocks can be created only on a single base table from [the default catalog](../data_source/catalog/default_catalog.md).
 All changes in the base table are simultaneously updated to the corresponding synchronized materialized views.
-This made synchronized materialized views suitable for the transparent acceleration of the real-time, single-table aggregation queries.
+This makes synchronized materialized views suitable for transparent acceleration of real-time, single-table aggregate queries.

 Synchronized materialized views are essentially a special index for query acceleration.
 You cannot query synchronized materialized views directly.
 However, they are significantly inexpensive to maintain and update.

-From v2.4 onwards, StarRocks provides asynchronous materialized views, which supports creation on multiple tables and more aggregation operators For the usage of **asynchronous materialized views**, see [Asynchronous materialized view](../using_starrocks/Materialized_view.md).
+From v2.4 onwards, StarRocks provides asynchronous materialized views, which supports creation on multiple tables and more aggregation operators.
+For the usage of **asynchronous materialized views**, see [Asynchronous materialized view](../using_starrocks/Materialized_view.md).

 ## Preparation